ctu-mrs/ctu-mrs.github.io/docs/65-howto-usecases/midair_activation.md

 ---
 title: Midair activation
-pagination_label: Midair activation
+pagination_label: Midair activation of the MRS system
-description: Midair activation
+description: Midair activation of the MRS system
 ---

 # Midair activation